peremartra/Large-Language-Model-Notebooks-Course/README.md

-# Large Language Models Course: Learn by Doing LLM Projects.
+# Build with LLMs: Hands-on Projects for Engineers, Researchers and Developers using Large Language Models, GPT, LLaMA, LangChain and Hugging Face

 <table>
   <tr>